 Is housework on your agenda for this weekend?
 Scrubbing, mopping, vacuuming, dusting?
 Dust if you must, but remember: The world’s “out there.”
 Make time to explore it.

 Read a book, call a friend, walk in the sunshine, or tour a museum.
 Take a trip to a faraway place, if only in your imagination.
 Life is short, so make the most of your moments.

 Now It’s Your Turn

 Thank you for reading this article.
 Now it’s YOUR turn to chime in.
-How much time do you spend cleaning and dusting your home?
+How much time do you spend dusting and cleaning your home?
 What could you be doing instead?

 I would love to hear of the beauty in your daily world.
+What will you explore this weekend?
 Let’s fill the comments with friendly conversation.
-Scroll down a bit to leave a reply, ask a question, or just say hello.
+Scroll down now to leave a reply, ask a question, or just say hello.